-Adrienne Lucas is an Associate Professor of Economics in the Lerner College of Business and Economics at the University of Delaware, a Faculty Research Fellow of the National Bureau of Economic Research (NBER), a faculty affiliate of the Abdul Latif Jameel Poverty Action Lab (J-PAL), non-resident fellow at the Center for Global Development (CGD) and a research network member of Innovations for Poverty Action (IPA).
+Adrienne Lucas is an associate professor of economics in the Alfred Lerner College of Business and Economics at the University of Delaware, a research associate of the National Bureau of Economic Research (NBER), a faculty affiliate of the Abdul Latif Jameel Poverty Action Lab (J-PAL), non-resident fellow at the Center for Global Development (CGD) and a research network member of Innovations for Poverty Action (IPA).
 She is a development economist specializing in the economics of education and disease.
-Her current research focuses on the importance of information in school choice decisions, the effect of teacher incentives on student achievement, and using existing school personnel and resources to increase student learning, and external validity across contexts.
-Lucas has published research on malaria, free primary education, HIV/AIDS, secondary school choice, the return to school quality, and improving early primary school literacy.
+Her current research focuses on the importance of information in school choice decisions, using existing school system personnel and resources to increase student learning, and external validity across contexts.
+Lucas has published research on malaria, free primary education, HIV/AIDS, secondary school choice, the return to school quality, teacher incentives and improving early primary school literacy.
 Prior to joining the University of Delaware, she was an assistant professor of economics at Wellesley College.
-She received her Ph.D. and A.M. in Economics from Brown University and her B.A. in Economics from Wesleyan University.
+She received her Ph.D. and A.M. in economics from Brown University and her B.A. in economics from Wesleyan University.

 - Ph.D. in economics, Brown University, 2006